eJewish Philanthropy accepts thought provoking op-eds around our core content areas.

 Please note: We do not edit other than for obvious spelling/grammar errors.

-Due to the high volume of submissions, it may take up to 1 week for a response.
+Due to the high volume of submissions, we may take up to 1 week to respond.

 For more, see this excellent article by Sarah Bunin Benor and Steven M. Cohen, “From Academic Scholarship to Popular Op-ed.”